RobinNagpal/dodao-ui/README.md

 - [ ] Understand how strict types need to be used for request and responses
 - [ ] Understand the spacing recommendations.
 More details in [SpacingRecommendations.md](docs/SpacingRecommendations.md)
 - [ ] Making sure the UI works for various themes.
+- [ ] Understand what is server side rendering and what are server side components in Next.js [ServerSideComponents.md](docs/ServerSideComponents.md)

 ### Base Application